alexandrainst/coral-data-collection-tool/README.md

 ## Deployment
-Both the frontend and backend is distributed as docker containers.
+Both the frontend and backend are distributed as docker containers.
 To deploy an updated version simply go to the backend or frontend folder and run the following commands where **<...>** is replaced by either **frontend** or **backend**:

 1. npm run build